A melodic trip through dessert history

 Japanese food is generally less sweet than in the West.
 Europeans imported cane sugar in the 16th-century.
 It was an expensive rarity until the Japanese cultivated it in the 17th- century and not widely used until after the mid-19th-century.

 Fuwa fuwa (soft, fluffy) — Western Style Cakes

-Japan has little domestic baking tradition.
+Japan has relatively little domestic baking tradition.
 Many people don’t own ovens and go out for cake and pastries.
-Strawberry shortcake – sponge, cream, fresh strawberries – has become Christmas custom (shared after Kentucky Fried Chicken).
+Strawberry shortcake (sponge, cream, fresh strawberries) has become Christmas custom (shared after Kentucky Fried Chicken).

 Zaku zaku (crunching) — Dove Sable Biscuit

 Kamakura’s famous souvenir, the Hato Sabure, is also sold in nearby Tokyo and Yokohama.
-Created in 1912, each butter biscuit is handmade perfection.
+First created in 1912, each butter biscuit is handmade perfection.

 Sube sube (smooth, rounded) — Dairy Desserts

-Dairy was another Western concept and initially deemed repulsive.
+Dairy was another Western concept and initially, commonly deemed repulsive.
 Today, fans gush over pancakes toppling with cream.
-Queues swell for cheesecakes at Osaka brands Pablo (choose from rare and gooey or medium and firm) and Rikuro Ojisan.
+Queues swarm for cheesecakes at Osaka brands Pablo (choose from rare and gooey or medium and firm) and Rikuro Ojisan.